Cperez2187/paideia-tribune/content/posts/2018-11-20--the-whole-truth-part-2/index.md

 The best and only known reliable source of God’s special revelation to mankind is His Word, called the Holy Bible.

-The Holy Bible contains special revelation to them who seek Him and desire to know Him beyond what natures reveals.
+The Holy Bible contains special revelation to them who seek Him and desire to know Him beyond what nature reveals.

 Comprehension of His special revelation comes to those who sincerely desire to know the Father, who responds by revealing Himself more intimately.